Getting started with MDN Web Docs

 When contributing, you agree to make your contributions available under the Attribution-ShareAlike license (or an alternative license already specified by the page you are editing).
 In addition, code samples are available under Creative Commons CC-0 (a Public Domain dedication).

-If you have any questions or concerns about anything discussed here, please open a discussion and let us know.
+If you have any questions or concerns about anything discussed here, please contact us.